noxlumos/invention-gallery/README.md

 Zeynep Erdoğan
-e2171577

 This app is deployed with Heroku -> https://inventions-gallery.herokuapp.com

 I also deployed a MongoDB Database on Stitch.

-for better user-interface I have used reactstrap library.
+for better user-experience I have used reactstrap library.

-if you have not added user, the login button will be inactive.

-when you add a new product, to be see it on the gallery you need to refresh the page.

-In gallery, All of the products are seen.
-You can only delete that is uploaded by you and only rate other users products.

 There are 2 different collections in my database.
 Users and Ratings.